/* Scenario metadata

 <<link "A. 'Connie, I want you to read the before-landing checklist out loud to me.
 It's on the card clipped to my yoke.
 Just read each item and I'll call back.'"
 "Dec7_ConnieCRM">><</link>>

-<<link "B. Run the checklist yourself from memory — keep your eyes on instruments."
+<<link "B. Run the checklist yourself from memory, eyes never leaving the instruments."
 "Dec7_SoloMemory">><</link>>

 <<link "C. Pull the checklist card onto your lap and glance down as you go."
 "Dec7_Glance">><</link>>

-<<link "D. Skip a formal checklist — 182T before-landing is fuel selector BOTH, mixture rich, carb heat as needed.
+<<link "D. Skip a formal checklist.
+The 182T flow is in your hands: fuel selector both, mixture rich, flaps on schedule.
 You know it."
 "Dec7_Skip">><</link>>

 </div>Chicago Approach keeps you at five thousand as you track north-northwest toward Burlington.
 The magenta line on the MFD is solid; the SAM is steady.
 You pick up KBUU's AWOS on the number two: "Burlington Municipal information Bravo, wind one-zero-zero at four, visibility one statute mile, mist, ceiling three hundred overcast, temperature zero-eight, dew point zero-seven, altimeter two-niner-niner-eight.
 ILS RWY 11 in use."